hydephp/develop/README.md

 ## How the monorepo currently works

 Changes to HydePHP including some first-party packages are made here.
-The changes are then pushed to the readonly repositories seen in the table above.
+The changes are then pushed to the `develop` branches of the readonly repositories seen in the table above.

-Changes are pushed to the `develop` branches of the readonly repositories.
 These branches may be unstable, and are only merged into the `master` branches when preparing a release.

 ### Releases